-A core group of LGBTI rights activists at UNTU have been developing ideas for the strengthening of the union’s LGBTI rights work.
+- A core group of LGBTI rights activists at UNTU have developed ideas for strengthening the union’s LGBTI rights work.

 Education unions have the urgency to bargain remuneration and conditions of service of Volunteer Food Handlers at the Education Labour Relations Council and the Public Service Co-ordinating Bargaining Council.

 We mentored 185 adolescent girls and young women from 15 African countries to mobilise decision-makers to advance successful HIV prevention and elimination of gender-based violence and harmful norms.
 Through online training over a period of three months, the participants increased are better equipped to lead advocacy on effective HIV prevention interventions for girls and young women in their countries.

 The Southern African Clothing and Textile Workers’ Union workers and union officials, who are part of a group participating in the LRS and Solidarity Centre’s participatory action research project for preventing and addressing GBVH in the global clothing garment manufacturing sector and the supply chain, can identify themselves as researchers, conduct semi-structured interviews and record cases of gender-based violence and harassment.